-Care should be taken when storing any combustible materials near any heat source (e.g. space heater).
+Care should be taken when storing any combustible materials near any source of heat (e.g. space heater) as these surfaces can become very hot during use and any guards or grills may not give full protection, particularly to the young or elderly.